RetroPie/RetroPie-Docs/docs/Sega-CD.md

 **Keep in mind that lr-picodrive does not support CHD and only lr-picodrive can play multi-disc games.**

+This is a list of all the games released for the SEGA CD add-on for the Genesis that had two or more discs.

+Dracula Unleashed (2 discs)

+Fahrenheit (2 discs)

+Ground Zero Texas (2 discs)

+Night Trap (2 discs)

+Sherlock Holmes - Consulting

+Detective Volume II (2 discs)

+Slam City with Scottie Pippen (4 discs)

 ## BIOS

 ### lr-picodrive